aws-solutions-library-samples/guidance-for-creating-a-personalized-avatar-with-amazon-sagemaker/README.md

 After successfully deployed the solution, make sure you have 2 health SageMaker endpoint available: one for fine tuning using SageMaker Asychronous inference and another for hosting the fine tuned models using SageMaker Multi Model Endpoints

-You can validate your fine-tuned model by invoking the MME endpoint.
-Following code is provided later on in the notebook.
+You can also validate your fine-tuned model directly in the notebook by running the following code snippet.

 ```
 %%time